AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 >
 >You must have the **Select** package to create cross-channel sequential filters.
 Contact your administrator if you're unsure what Customer Journey Analytics package you have.

 Sequential filters let you identify data (persons, sessions, events) based on navigation (page views across your site, interactions with scenes in your mobile app, or using a menu on a set-top box).
-Sequential filters help you identify for example what a person likes and what a person avoids.
+Sequential filters help you identify, for example, what a person likes and what a person avoids.
 You use the Then logical operator to define a sequential filter.
 See [Sequential filters](seg-sequential-build.md) for more information.

 <!--